aaronbloomfield/ccc/hws/arbitrage/index.md

 To see if your program makes the right decision, you can hard-code the $x$, $y$, and $k$ values in your arbitrage_trading.py program and print out the results to see if it computed the correct values to trade.

 The geth-config.toml file that you used in the [HW S4: Private Ethereum Blockchain](../ethprivate/index.html) ([md](../ethprivate/index.md)) assignment opens up a web socket.
-Thus, you can use the course connection (which is on the Canvas landing page) or `ws://localhost:8546`; you have to set `connection_is_ipc` to `False` in this case..
-You can also set to your geth.ipc file, but then you have to set `connection_is_ipc` to `True`.
-These values must be read from the `arbitrage_config.py` file so that we can modify them when we test your submission.
+Thus, you can connect in two ways:

+- Use the course connection (which is on the Canvas landing page) or `ws://localhost:8546`; you have to set `connection_is_ipc` to `False` for this
+- Use your geth.ipc file, but then you have to set `connection_is_ipc` to `True`.

+Which one you use must be read from the `arbitrage_config.py` file so that we can modify them when we test your submission.

 #### Testing setup